raspberrypilearning/raspberry-pi-command/en/step_10.md

 Well done.
 You have just completed the fifth and final project in the Raspberry Pi beginner pathway.

-If you enjoyed this project, and the other projects in the Raspberry Pi beginner projects, check out some of our other [projects for the Raspberry Pi](https://projects.raspberrypi.org/en/projects?hardware%5B%5D=raspberry-pi){:target="_blank"} on the Raspberry Pi projects site!
+If you enjoyed this project, and the other projects in the pathway, check out some of our other [projects for the Raspberry Pi](https://projects.raspberrypi.org/en/projects?hardware%5B%5D=raspberry-pi){:target="_blank"} on the Raspberry Pi projects site!

 ### The complete Raspberry Pi beginner pathway you have just completed

-Feel free to look back at any of the projects from the pathway.
+Feel free to look back at any of the projects from the pathway you have just completed.

 + [Setting up your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/){:target="_blank"}
 + [Using your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-using/){:target="_blank"}